Vadym Kolesnik

 With his former partner, Avonley Nguyen, he is the 2020 World Junior champion, the 2019–20 Junior Grand Prix Final silver medalist, and the 2020 U.S. junior national champion.
 He has also won four medals on the ISU Junior Grand Prix series, including three golds, and qualified to the 2018–19 Junior Grand Prix Final.

 Personal life

 Kolesnik was born on October 27, 2001, in Kharkiv, Ukraine.
-He moved to the United States in spring 2017.
+He has a brother, Igor.
+In the spring of 2017, he moved to the United States and became an American citizen in the summer of 2025.

+Additionally, Kolesnik is a Kharkiv State Academy of Physical Culture alumni.

 Career

 Early years

 Kolesnik began learning to skate as a four-year-old after his grandmother took him to a local rink.
 The coaches at the rink did not wish to take him due to his weight, but he kept returning until one accepted him.
 In the 2015–2016 season, he appeared internationally with Zlata Iefymenko for Ukraine.
 Competing in advanced novice ice dancing, they placed ninth at the 2015 Ice Star and then fourth at the 2015 NRW Trophy.